 One of the reasons why your AI system’s performance can degrade is that data changes over time.
 What’s true today can be wrong in a year.
 Therefore, it’s essential to track how old the data is that’s used for the system’s training and to use updated datasets to prevent concept drift.

 Concept drift in AI and ML refers to a change in the relationships between input and output data in the underlying context over time.
 Predictions become less accurate as time passes.

 10. Do you consider online and offline testing?

 It’s essential to test AI systems in production to see how they handle new data, even if offline testing has shown good results.

 A study by researchers from the University of Luxembourg and Ottawa University investigated combining online and offline methods for testing autonomous driving systems.
 Offline testing of AI systems is less expensive and faster than online testing.
 However, it’s not as effective at finding significant errors.
 While the results are similar, offline testing tends to be more optimistic.
 The reason is that online testing predicts more safety violations that aren’t suggested by offline testing.

 We hope this article has helped you grasp how to test AI applications.
 Hopefully, our tips will help you form a mind map that you can use to cover the most critical parts of your system with tests.
 Thus, you can reduce the number of errors in your AI system and minimize the amount of time and resources spent fixing them.

-If you’re considering creating an AI solution, contact our experienced development team.
-We’ll be happy to help you expand the boundaries of your project with AI and ML technologies.
+If you’re considering creating an AI solution, our experienced development team will be happy to help you expand the boundaries of your project with AI and ML technologies.